-• A weekly feed of three news stories, essays and book reveiws about life in the modern American west.
-HCN staff and freelance contributors bring to the subjects they cover a depth not likely for mainstream media.
+- A free weekly feed of at least three news stories, essays and book reviews about life in the modern American west.
+HCN staff and freelance contributors bring to the subjects they cover a depth not often found in mainstream media.

-We also have a separate feature feed every other Monday.
+- We also have a separate feature feed at least once a month.
 These include the feature story covered in a recent issue of High Country News and can only be purchased by the piece.
 Some photos are often included and stories can be edited with pre-run approval by HCN's editors.

 Contact JoAnn Kalanek at email@example.com with any questions.

 - Jim Bolen on Latest: Officials open a criminal investigation of EPA’s role in the Animas river spill

 - Jim Bolen on Biking bill is a smokescreen for opening up wilderness

 - Jason Brustad on Biking bill is a smokescreen for opening up wilderness

 - Toby Thaler on Nuclear power divides California’s environmentalists